dmric/gsdk/README.md

 ### _BASE.HTML.ERB

-It contain html head and empty body.
-All other layouts are based on this _base.html.erb layout so that same html head setting can be reuse among different layouts.
+It contains html head and empty body.
+All other layouts are based on this _base.html.erb layout so that the same html head setting can be reused among different layouts.

 There are three yield contents specified in base layout: